meta-nekonyah/mC/README.md

 # What needs to be worked on
-- // comments inline of code
+- // comments with inline of code
-- /**/ comments in line of code
+- /**/ comments with inline of code
+- The max number of lines possible
+- Switch statements
+- Moving Global variables to local variables

 # Some more Nicities coming later
   -One will not need to prototype functions.